 - They also provide the body with essential minerals such as iron, magnesium, and phosphorous.

 - Fresh plantains are rich in potassium – A mineral that is lacking in most diets.
 Potassium is an essential component of cell and body fluids that helps control heart rate and blood pressure by countering the adverse effects of sodium.

 You may also like to know:

-- The plantain will only fruit once during its season after which the tree is cut off in order to give room for the smaller budding plantain tree.
-Likewise, Plantains will only flower once, and all the flowers grow in separate bunches: A couple of these bunches will become fruits.
+- They will only fruit once during its season after which the tree is cut off in order to give room for the smaller budding plantain tree.
+Likewise, they will only flower once, and all the flowers grow in separate bunches: A couple of these bunches will become fruits.

 - Plantains flourish well under tropical moisture-rich, humid, low-lying farmlands.

 - When the plantains are still green, the pulp is hard, and the skin is stiff.
 On the other hand, the ripe yellow plantains have a softer pulp

 I hope you enjoyed reading this as much as I had fun putting it together.
 I will be happy to know the other ways you like to use Plantains!